moj-analytical-services/user-guidance/source/documentation/apps/static-app.md

 ### Manage the Application

-After registering the Application, you will be redirected to a page where you can choose to "Manage Customers" or "Manage app".
-You will need to make some initial changes before you can add customers for your site, so click the "Manage app" button.
+After registering the Application, you will be redirected to the "Manage app" page where you will find details about your app and can update deployment settings.

-> [!NOTE]
+> [!IMPORTANT]
-> By default, `AUTHENTICATION_REQUIRED` is true.
-If this is not the case, you can chagne update this setting and skip the next steps.
+> Any settings changes made via the "Manage app" page in Control Panel require the application to be redeployed before coming into effect

-Before you can start adding users allowed to access the site, you will need to create an Auth0 client, which is used to manage user access to your Application.
+You will need to create an Auth0 client to handle authentication for each environment that you setup.

-1. For each environment, click the "Create auth0 client" button.
+1. For each environment, click the "Create auth0 client" button underneath the deployment settings.
 This will:
     - Create an Auth0 client and user group for specific to the Application environment
     - Store the `AUTH0_CLIENT_ID` and `AUTH0_CLIENT_SECRET` as environment secrets in your GitHub repository
 1. You can now use the "Manage customers" button from the previous screen to add users for your Application.
 [See the section below for more details.](#manage-application-users).

-> [!IMPORTANT]
-> Any settings changes made via the "Manage app" page in Control Panel require the application to be redeployed before coming into effect

 The `AUTH0_CLIENT_ID` and `AUTH0_CLIENT_SECRET` that have been added will be used the next time you deploy your Application.
 In order to deploy a new version of the Application, you will need to create a pull request in your repository.
 The GitHub actions jobs will redeploy the dev environment when the PR is opened.
 The prod environment is deployed when the PR has been merged.